HPCBio/EBP/scripts/gap_filling_and_masking/README.md

 ## 1.4 Order of gap-filling

-If both types of reads are availble  AND you have a HiFi assembly; then perform the RAILS-COBBLER step first followed by the SEALER step.
+If both types of short reads are availble  AND you have a HiFi assembly; then perform the RAILS-COBBLER step first followed by the SEALER step.

 ## 1.5 Genome Masking